CLUEDO and the Promotion of Responsibility

 Darley, J. M., and Latané, B. (1968).
 Bystander intervention in emergencies: Diffusion of responsibility.
 Journal of Personality and Social Psychology, 8, 377-383.

 Worchel, S. (1996).
-The stages of group life and their impact on intergroup behavior. in J.F.
-Morales et al. (eds.), Social Identity, Valencia, Promolibro.
+The stages of group life and their impact on intergroup behavior.
+In J.F.
+Morales et al. (Eds.), Social Identity, Valencia, Promolibro.

 Arón Alma Beardo